Invest Wisely

 • It will increase congestion in large metro areas

-• It’s not the safest car – not airbags, cheap materials, and I’d hate to see how it would fare in a collision with a truck.
-However, it did pass initial crash tests in Europe.
+• It’s not the safest car – no airbags, cheap materials, and I’d hate to see how it would fare in a collision with a truck.
+Nano crash tests results are not good.

 Would I Get a Nano?